YuruYuri: Amusement Club

-A cool-headed girl with dark hair often acts as the voice of reason in the amusement club.
+Yui is a cool-headed girl who often acts as the voice of reason in the Amusement Club.
 She is a childhood friend of Akari and Kyōko.
 Yui has a passion for video games and is portrayed as an exceptional cook, leaving Chinatsu enamored with her food.
 She is a reliable and dependable friend who lives alone in an apartment complex.
-Although she never openly admits it, Yui occasionally experiences a sense of loneliness, particularly when Kyōko is not around.
-While generally reserved, Yui can't help but burst into stifled laughter when Ayano makes puns.
+Although Yui never openly admits it, she occasionally experiences a sense of loneliness, particularly when Kyōko is not around.